Answering Interview Questions 1

 Some people, both interviewers and candidates, see this question as one to settle you down – an easy question to answer because it is about you.
 But it is a mistake to respond to this in a casual or informal manner, and a wasted opportunity too.
 A well-prepared response is as easy to prepare and deliver as a casual ‘history of me’ answer!

-This question provides a great opportunity for you to describe your background (i.e. education and work and other relevant experience to date) in a manner focused on showing that you meet the key requirements of the job [you can read an article on how to identify these key requirements here – it is titled “The Single Most Important Task In Your Job Search”].
+This question provides a great opportunity for you to describe your background (i.e. education and work and other relevant experience to date) in a manner focused on showing that you meet the key requirements of the job [you can read an article on how to identify these key requirements on this site – it is titled “The Single Most Important Task In Your Job Search” and it is listed under Resumes and LinkedIn].

 Answering the question in this way also helps you steer the interview in the direction you want – that is to demonstrate how you meet these key requirements.
 From your answer, the interviewer will pick up on a few points you mention to continue the discussion – and conveniently you have prepared for these points.